 Picture A Scientist

 As part of the Southern Circuit Tour of Independent Filmmakers, “Picture a Scientist” featured in-person and virutally.
-The screening includes a pre-recorded Q&A with Director/Producers Sharon Shattuck & Ian Chaney.
+The screening includes a pre-recorded Q&A with Director/Producers Sharon Shattuck & Ian Cheney.
 “Picture a Scientist” chronicles the groundswell of researchers who are writing a new chapter for women scientists.

 Modern society sits at the intersection of two crucial questions: What does it mean when artificial intelligence increasingly governs our liberties?
 And what are the consequences for the people AI is biased against?
 In Coded Bias, a critically acclaimed Sundance 2020 premiere, Shalini Kantayya investigates these bedrock issues—and meets the people working to address them.